Lesson 12: Caution: Different Forex Brokers Have Varying Margin Call and Stop-Out Levels

 Not every broker handles margin calls and stop-outs the same way.
 One broker may set their margin calls at the usual 100%, while another may require 250% or even higher.

 There are also brokers that treat margin calls and stop-outs in the same way.
 In such cases, you won’t get a warning if your account’s equity reaches or falls below this level.
-Instead, your broker will start closing your trades as if you’ve hit the stop-out level.
+Instead, your broker will close your trades as if you’ve hit the stop-out level.

 That’s why it’s essential to familiarize yourself with your broker’s policies to avoid unexpected disruptions when trading.